shawntabrizi/substrate-collectables-workshop/1/storing-a-value.md

 ### Result

-Additionally, these functions must return the `Result` type from the `srml_support::dispatch` module.
+Additionally, these functions must return the `Result` type from the `support::dispatch` module.
 This means that a successful function call will always return `Ok(())`, otherwise, the logic should catch any errors which may cause a problem and return an `Err()`.

 Since these are dispatched functions, there are two extremely important things to remember: